xmtp/xmtp-dot-org/docs/tutorials/test-your-app.md

 ### Performance

-Test your app's performance against these performance benchmarks:
+Test your app's performance against these performance benchmarks.

-- Time to load conversation list: 8-15ms to decrypt invites per conversation
+Start by [creating a test wallet](https://xmtp.org/docs/tutorials/test-your-app#create-a-test-wallet) with ~2,000 conversations and 1,000 messages per conversation.
+Run the following performance tests:

+- For a cold start (first load):
+    - Test that the app is interactive in <15 sec
+    - Display an "Importing conversations" status message and a progress bar
+- For a warm cache (subsequent loads and refreshes):
+    - Test that the app is interactive in <1 sec
 - Sender UX: Time between sending a message and displaying the message in the conversation thread: ≤1 second
 - Recipient UX: Time between sending a message and displaying the message in the conversation thread: ≤1 second

-Try testing the performance of your app using test wallets with the following conversation and message data:

-- 500 conversations, each with 1 message
-- 1 conversation with 500 messages

-To learn how to quickly populate a test wallet with conversations and messages, see [Create a test wallet](#create-a-test-wallet).

 ## Create a test wallet